 5. Unplug everything.

-We’ll be straight up—those Snapchats popping up on your phone and that episode of The Bachelor playing in the background are obviously more interesting than studying.
+We’ll be straight up—those memes on Instagram and that episode of The Bachelor playing in the background are obviously more interesting than studying.
 No wonder you can’t focus!
 Unplug everything that’ll be a potential distraction.
 As for the laptop you’re studying on?
 Try temporarily blocking your usual go-to sites with this Chrome extension.

 6. Change your environment.

 Studying in your dorm room or apartment might sound more convenient than packing up and heading elsewhere, but you might actually end up wasting more time that way.
 Try taking your books to the library or a cafe.
 When all you’ve got surrounding you is your work and other hard-working students, you’ll have nothing else to focus on but studying.

 Did you know some studies suggest exercising can increase your focus immediately afterward?
 A quick jog, some squats, or other easy dorm room workouts will do the trick.
 How’s that for some motivation to get fit?

 8. Listen to white noise or soft sounds.

 Background noises while you study can kill your focus—even small sounds like footsteps in the hall or chatter outside your window.
 Drowning out these little distractions will help, but we recommend sticking to white noise or soft ambient sounds instead of music—no distracting lyrics!

 You know that feeling when you’re so distracted by your hunger that all you can do is daydream about your next meal?
 It’s the worst.
 The tricky part is that there are also times when you try studying after a big lunch, but then all you want to do is nap.
 Find a happy medium with a light snack right before your study session.